 Data on where people live and work provide valuable insight for assessing transportation.
 Of the 94,960 workers aged 16 and over that the American Community Survey estimated to live in the MPO region in 2014, approximately 41 percent worked within the MPO region, while 59 percent of residents worked outside the region.
-Figures 3-11 and 3-12 show workplace by county for MPO residents.
-After Rockingham County, the next largest concentration of employment was in Essex County, MA at 15 percent, Hillsborough County at 10.9 percent, and Middlesex County, MA at 9 percent and Strafford County at 5.2 percent.
+Figures 3-13 and 3-14 show workplace by county for MPO region